FM (insurance)

-FM Global is an American mutual insurance company based in Johnston, Rhode Island, United States, with offices worldwide, that specializes in loss prevention services primarily to large corporations throughout the world in the Highly Protected Risk (HPR) property insurance market sector.
-"FM Global" is the communicative name of the company, whereas the legal name is "Factory Mutual Insurance Company".
-FM Global has been named the "Best Property Insurer in the World” by Euromoney Magazine.
+FM (formerly FM Global) is an American mutual insurance company based in Johnston, Rhode Island, United States, with offices worldwide, that specializes in loss prevention services primarily to large corporations throughout the world in the Highly Protected Risk (HPR) property insurance market sector.
+"FM" is the communicative name of the company, whereas the legal name is "Factory Mutual Insurance Company".
+FM has been named the "Best Property Insurer in the World” by Euromoney Magazine.

 The company employs a non-traditional business model whereby risk and premiums are determined by engineering analysis as opposed to historically based actuarial calculations.
 This business approach is centered on the belief that property losses can be prevented or mitigated.
-FM Global engineering personnel regularly visit insured locations to evaluate hazards and recommend improvements to their property or work practices to reduce physical and financial risks if a loss occurs.
+FM engineering personnel regularly visit insured locations to evaluate hazards and recommend improvements to their property or work practices to reduce physical and financial risks if a loss occurs.

 History

 During the depression of 1835, Zachariah Allen, a prominent textile mill owner, attempted to reduce the insurance premium on his Rhode Island, USA, mill by making property improvements that he believed would minimize the damage in case of fire.
 At that time, insurance premium increases for losses were shared among all insureds, regardless of individual loss history.
 The concept of loss prevention and control was virtually unheard of at the time.
 To Allen, a proactive approach to preventing losses made good economic sense.

 After making considerable improvements to his mill, Allen requested a reduction in his premium, but was denied.
 He called upon other local textile mill owners who shared his loss prevention philosophy to create a mutual insurance company that would insure only factories with lower risks.
 This approach should result in fewer losses and smaller premium payments.
 Whatever premium remained at the end of the year would be returned to policyholders in the form of dividends.
-The group agreed, and by year's end, formed the Manufacturers Mutual Fire Insurance Company, the oldest predecessor of FM Global.
+The group agreed, and by year's end, formed the Manufacturers Mutual Fire Insurance Company, the oldest predecessor of FM.

 During the company's first 14 years, the mill owners and mutual policyholders of Manufacturers Mutual enjoyed an average 50% reduction in premiums compared with the premiums of other insurance companies.
 The fire prevention methods they developed, monitored by regular fire inspections for mill policyholders, resulted in fewer losses.
 Despite its initial success, one problem remained for the pioneer mutual insurance company: a single mutual insurance company could not withstand the financial cost of the loss of an entire plant.
 More insurance capacity was needed.
 In 1848, Allen formed Rhode Island Mutual.